Large-Language-Model Enabled Semantic Communication Systems: Related Works

-Recent advancements in Natural Language Processing (NLP), primarily driven by large pre-trained language models such as Bidirectional Encoder Representations from Transformers (BERT) \cite{devlin2018bert}, Generative Pre-trained Transformer (GPT) \cite{radford2018improving}, and their successors, have substantially enhanced the capability to process and generate human language.
-These models exhibit remarkable proficiency in understanding context, generating coherent text, and performing a variety of language tasks, establishing them as pivotal in semantic communication.
-Techniques such as Word2Vec \cite{mikolov2013efficient}, GloVe \cite{pennington2014glove}, and FastText \cite{joulin2016bag} transform words into continuous vector spaces, wherein semantically similar words are positioned closer together.
+Recent advancements in NLP, primarily driven by large pre-trained language models such as Bidirectional Encoder Representations from Transformers (BERT) \citep{devlin2018bert}, Generative Pre-trained Transformer (GPT) \citep{radford2018improving}, and their successors, have substantially enhanced the capability to process and generate human language.
+These models are {remarkably proficient} in understanding context, generating coherent text, and performing a variety of language tasks, establishing them as pivotal in semantic communication.
+Techniques such as Word2Vec \citep{mikolov2013efficient}, GloVe \citep{pennington2014glove}, and FastText \citep{joulin2016bag} transform words into continuous vector spaces, wherein semantically similar words are positioned closer together.
 These embeddings have revolutionized numerous NLP tasks by effectively capturing semantic meaning.
 However, traditional word embeddings lack the ability to capture syntactic information.
 In contrast, models like BERT and Embeddings from Language Models (ELMo) generate dynamic embeddings for words based on their context within sentences, thereby enhancing the capture of polysemy and contextual nuances.
-Semantic parsing, which involves converting natural language into formal representations such as logical forms or knowledge graphs, is crucial for tasks like question answering and information extraction \cite{berant2013semantic}.
-Ontologies like WordNet \cite{fellbaum2010wordnet} and knowledge graphs such as Google's Knowledge Graph \cite{chah2018ok} organize information into interconnected entities and relationships, offering a rich semantic framework that underpins various NLP applications.
-Advanced architectures, notably Transformers, have dramatically improved models' abilities to understand and generate language.
+Semantic parsing, which involves converting natural language into formal representations such as logical forms or knowledge graphs, is crucial for tasks like question-answering and information extraction~\citep{berant2013semantic}.
+Ontologies like WordNet \citep{fellbaum2010wordnet} and knowledge graphs such as Google's Knowledge Graph~\citep{chah2018ok} organize information into interconnected entities and relationships, offering a rich semantic framework that underpins various NLP applications.
+Advanced architectures, notably Transformers, have dramatically bolstered models' abilities to understand and generate language.
 These architectures leverage large-scale pre-training and fine-tuning on specific tasks, achieving state-of-the-art performance across numerous benchmarks.